1jour1vin

 About the wine:

 The nose is very deep and fragrant; the 1% Petit Verdot is quite powerful and intense, with aromas of ripe fruit.
-On the palate, however, it is very smooth and silky—so juicy and charming, with excellent balance.
-A beautiful energy and great freshness emanate from this wine, which is both lively and well-defined—succulent, yet remains intense and linear in terms of structure.
-The body comes from ripe, plump fruit—blackcurrant, black cherry, and plum—counterbalanced by a refreshing minerality and notes of wet stone and pencil lead.
-The richness is undeniable, the concentration is there, but there is also a touch of magic on the finish, so well executed and so long.
-Truly very impressive.
+On the palate, however, it is very smooth and silky—so juicy and charming—with excellent balance.
+This wine exudes beautiful energy and great freshness; it is both lively and well-defined—succulent, yet intense and linear in structure.
+Its body comes from ripe, plump fruit—blackcurrant, black cherry, and plum—counterbalanced by a refreshing minerality reminiscent of wet stone and pencil lead.
+The richness is undeniable, the concentration is there, but there’s also a touch of magic on the finish—so well executed and so long.
+Truly impressive.
 2029–2048

 Guide Hachette des vins